SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 Now using Composer, install Semantic MediaWiki.

 If you do not have a composer.json file yet, copy the composer-example.json file to composer.json.
-If you are using the ExtensionInstaller, the file to copy will be named example.json, rather than composer-example.json.
+If you are using the Extension Installer extension, the file to copy will be named example.json, rather than composer-example.json.
 When this is done, run:

     php composer.phar require mediawiki/semantic-media-wiki 1.9.*